English Manual.

 To export your animation to a video file just press

 -> -> (Ctrl-Alt-V) and you should have a video file of your excellent animation.
-Tell your friends!If you want access to the image files in your animation project you can open project directory in your file browser.
+Tell your friends!Getting access to the image files in your animation

 The directory is structured in the following way: